thulikeroane-pixel/sql-data-warehouse-project/README.md

 ## 👩🏽About Me

 Hello There.
-I am Thuli, I am recent graduate who is building projects following amazing data creators.
+I am Thuli, a graduate who is building projects following amazing data creators to break into data engineering